Exercise - Connect to your database and add sample data

 This output indicates the operation succeeded:

-To test the read operation, run the following T-SQL statements to list the
+To see the row we inserted, run the following T-SQL statements to list the

 DriverID